ajoer/WikiRevParser/README.md

 	>>> from wikirevparser import wikirevparser
 	>>> parser_instance = wikirevparser.ProcessRevisions("en", "Marie Curie")
 	>>> data = parser_instance.wikipedia_page().parse_revisions()

+NB: if you've cloned the library from ``Github``, you'll need to import the library like this instead:

+	>>> from WikiRevParser.wikirevparser import wikirevparser

 **Get information about the development of links:**